 HOW TO COOK FROZEN BROCCOLI IN THE AIR FRYER

 The somewhat surprising secret to making the perfect air fryer frozen broccoli is – don’t thaw it.
+It’s just like making air fryer frozen shrimp.

 You heard that right, you can cook broccoli from a frozen state directly in the air fryer.